Paul-Williams/WIndowsShutdown/README.md

 # Windows Shutdown

-* Run it to shut down on a timer
+* Run it to shut down Windows on a 10 second timer
 * Run it holding CTRL to shut down immediately
-* Run it holding ALT to restart on a timer
+* Run it holding ALT to restart on a 10 second  timer
 * Run it holding down CTRL + ALT to restart immediately